 No increase in design flow to any system shall be allowed unless the lot meets the requirements of 15.214, Nitrogen Loading Limitations, and Article 11 and Article 13 below.
-Should an increase in design flow be allowed, the system shall be upgraded in full compliance with Title 5 and the regulations of the Truro Board of Health for new construction.
+Should an increase in design flow be allowed, the system shall be upgraded in full compliance with Title 5 for new construction.